 Why we need to publish a rule.
-Under the Endangered Species Act, when we list any species as threatened or endangered we must designate critical habitat to the maximum extent prudent and determinable.
-Designation of critical habitat can only be completed by issuing a rule.
+Under Section 4(a)(3) of the Act, if we determine that a species is endangered or threatened, we must designate critical habitat to the maximum extent prudent and determinable.
+Designations and revisions of critical habitat can only be completed by issuing a rule.
+We listed the Suwannee moccasinshell as a threatened species on November 7, 2016 (81 FR 69417).
+We are designating a total of approximately 190 mi (306 km) of stream channel in three units as critical habitat for the Suwannee moccasinshell.